Real Estate Downsizing

 Speaking with a financial advisor while planning for a retired life will be a good idea.
 Being a Realtor, I often talk with my clients and enable them to make the right choices around real estate downsizing.
 Real estate downsizing is the way to go as it allows one to look at reduced fixed monthly costs like lower mortgage or rent, lower utility bills and smaller maintenance costs.
 What they save on account of these can provide them with a more relaxed mindset or lifestyle.
 For some, extra savings can relate into more entertaining or travelling.
 Of course it also provides them with a reserve or emergency fund that they can dip into for any medical issues not covered by OHIP.

 Is Downsizing Right for You?
-It starts with finding out Your Home Worth.
+It starts with Finding out Your Home’s Worth.

-My team can provide you with a free home evaluation in the current real estate market conditions, along with recent comparable sold data from your street and neighbourhood.
+Our team can provide you with a free home evaluation along with recent comparable sold data from your street and neighbourhood.

 Next step is to figure out how much profit you can make from the sale of your home.
 An important point to bear in mind is that any money you get as profit from the sale of your primary residence is not taxable.
 However, you need to pay off any mortgage and of course fees associated with the sale of your home.
 Plus, you may want to budget the cost of new home buying.